Chiang Mai, Thailand

 Later on, we walked around the ancient gate, admired the temples that were lit up at night, and followed the sounds of jazz music and people cheering.
 We found the North Gate Jazz Co-op which was SO packed, people were literally spilling into the streets.
 There was a band simply jamming out and having a grand time, and we couldn’t tell if it was an established band, a group of random people playing together, or a band with some random people playing with them.
 Either way, they sounded GREAT!
 As the band performed, a man was rapping on the mic, a drunk guy was dancing with a tambourine, and everyone else enjoyed their beer and the performance.

-We arrived at our resort, the Corner Spa and Resort, down a long, dirt road, right next to fields where people were working to pick whatever they were growing.
+We arrived at our resort, the Corner Spa and Resort, which was so wonderful.
+It was located down a long, dirt road, right next to fields with people working.
 We got checked in, and were shown to our room.
 This place was AMAZING!
 First of all, out of the 12 or so guest houses, I think there was only one other couple staying here, so ultimately we had the place to ourselves!
 The pool was so blue and clear, the music was really relaxing, the staff made sure we had everything we needed, the sounds of birds and frogs were so peaceful, and we felt like we had an entire resort to ourselves.
 Is this what it is like to be a celebrity?
 Ha-ha!
 But seriously, for a beautiful 4 star resort, we paid $272 TOTAL for 3 nights on Booking.com!

 Our pool at night.
 They have a video screen, where you can float in the pool and watch!